Comparisons11 min read

 • Are a content creator — blogger, YouTuber, podcaster, author, or course creator

-• Prioritize deliverability and want emails that land in the primary inbox
+• Prioritize deliverability and want emails in the primary inbox

-• Want to start for free with a generous subscriber limit
+• Want to start for free with a generous subscriber cap

-• Sell digital products and want a built-in checkout without third-party tools
+• Sell digital products and want built-in checkout without extra tools

-• Want to grow through cross-promotion using the Creator Network
+• Want to grow through cross-promotion with the Creator Network

-ConvertKit does fewer things than Mailchimp, but it does them exceptionally well for its target audience.
+ConvertKit does fewer things than Mailchimp, but it does them really well for its audience.

 Try ConvertKit